adi-mish/lox-project/eloxir/STATUS.md

 - Resolver/code-generation updates honour lexical shadowing ahead of upvalues, which fixed the closure fixtures (`closure/shadow_closure_with_local.lox`, `for/closure_in_body.lox`) and restored the expected `for/syntax.lox` output ordering.
 - Loop lowering now enforces the Crafting Interpreters 65 535-instruction ceiling and surfaces `CompileError("Loop body too large.")`, satisfying both the official limit test and the accompanying regression coverage.
 - Regression coverage for the resolved issues lives under `eloxir/tests/regression/` and is exercised by the smoke-test `pytest` target.
+- Instance allocation now goes through a free-list allocator that reuses both `ObjInstance` objects and their field buffers, trimming repeated heap growth during tight loops and enabling the passing benchmarks above.